anchvo/pp3-pressure-watch/TESTING.md

 The classification workheet contains all necessary data.
 The data is used in a calculation function, that compares the average number to the classification numbers.
 This works as expected.
 Screenshot

-Data passed to the Sheet needs to be cleared out manually before running the program again!
+Data passed to the Sheet are cleared out via a clear function at the end of the program.
+This works as expected.

 ## Python Validation